Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control: Literature Review

-The more straightforward approach is to estimate a distribution and draw synthetic values from the estimated distribution to create the synthetic values instead of sequentially estimating PPDs for each variable.
-One of the preferred solutions is using copulas because of their flexibility, allowing both parametric (e.g., Gaussian copula) and nonparametric distributions (e.g., Vine copula \citep{sun2019learning}).
-However, copulas-based models are often difficult to generalize.
-They require proper specification for marginal distributions of each variable (if possible), and it is challenging to synthesize continuous and discrete variables simultaneously.
+An alternative approach involves estimating a joint distribution and drawing values from it, rather than sequentially estimating posterior predictive distributions for each variable.
+Copulas are a preferred solution due to their flexibility, accommodating both parametric (e.g., Gaussian copula) and nonparametric distributions (e.g., Vine copula) \citep{sun2019learning}.
+However, copula-based models can be challenging to generalize, requiring appropriate specification for marginal distributions and struggling to synthesize continuous and discrete variables simultaneously.

-The deep learning algorithms are also commonly used to create synthetic samples, such as Generative Adversarial Networks (GAN) \citep{goodfellow2013generative} and Variational Auto Encoders (VAE) \citep{kingma2013auto}.
-Both methods, like most deep learning algorithms, are computationally heavy-burden and are difficult to optimize. \citet{kamthe2021copula} utilize normalizing flows to synthesize tabular data.\footnote{The normalizing flows are used various data types such as time series (e.g., \citet{rasul2020multivariate,de2020normalizing,feng2022multi}), images (e.g., \citet{dinh2014nice, kingma2018glow, hoogeboom2019emerging,nagar2021cinc}) and sounds (e.g., \citet{prenger2019waveglow, valle2020flowtron, natsiou2021audio, bilinski2022creating}.} Their method can synthesize the mixed data types and replicate non-convex distributions.
+Deep learning algorithms, such as Generative Adversarial Networks (GAN) \citep{goodfellow2013generative} and Variational Autoencoders (VAE) \citep{kingma2013auto}, have also been employed for synthetic data generation.
+While these methods can model complex data distributions, they are computationally intensive and difficult to optimize.
+Recent advancements, such as the use of normalizing flows to synthesize tabular data \citep{kamthe2021copula}, have improved their applicability.
+These methods can synthesize mixed data types and replicate distributions with non-convex support.

-The iterative imputation, arguably, has an easier implementation than other approaches.
-Even with large samples, the computational burden is not a concern.
-The decision trees can replicate asymmetric and nonlinear distributions efficiently for both discrete and continuous variables \citep{drechsler2011empirical}.
-Moreover, \citet{raab2014simplified} established the theoretical aspects of making inferences with synthetic samples - which is a missing aspect in most of the other works.\footnote{Although the validity of inference relies on strong assumptions that most likely fails with the use of the decision trees. }

-Using the $k$NN to create synthetic data is not entirely new. $k$NN had been used for differential privacy purpose in specific contexts (e.g., \citet{zhu2020private}). \citet{chawla2002smote} developed a sampling technique named ``synthetic minority over-sampling technique'' (SMOTE) to synthesize the rare cases.
-The synthetic values are created by interpolating the neighboring values.
-This technique had been mostly used for classification problems.
-Later, \citet{torgo2013smote} extended SMOTE to balance the rare and frequent cases of continuous variables.
-Recently, \citet{sivakumar2022synthetic} proposed a method that combining Mega-Trend Diffusion approach\citep{li2007using} and $k$NN named k-Nearest Neighbor Mega-Trend Diffusion.
-Their approach resembles most of this paper but differs from LR in the sense that they find neighbors of each variable separately.